AsherTeo/MR-Beast-Data-Analytics/README.md

 ### 4) Machine Learning Analysis

 The process begins with the standardization of numerical data using the Standard Scaler.
 This step ensures that all numerical features are normalized to a consistent range, preventing certain features from dominating others during model training.
-A variety of regression models, including Decision Tree, Random Forest, XGBoost, and others, are considered for predicting numerical metrics like view count or engagement ratios.
+A variety of non-parametric regression models, including Decision Tree, Random Forest, XGBoost, and others, are considered for predicting numerical metrics like view count or engagement ratios.

 The dataset undergoes 10-Fold cross-validation to thoroughly assess the model's performance across different subsets of the data, providing a robust evaluation.
 The performance of each model is then evaluated using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared score.
 These metrics provide insights into how well the models capture the variance in the target variable and make accurate predictions.